boldbi/boldbi-kubernetes/helm/docs/configuration.md

 ```
 ### Kong-API Ingress

-If you need to configure Bold BI with Istio then you can change the value as `kong` in your configuration like below:
+If you need to configure Bold BI with Kong Api Gateway then you can change the value as `kong` in your configuration like below:

 ```console
 loadBalancer: